-Are you planning to visit Milan In January?
-Learn what the spring weather is like, what’s happening in town, what to wear, what to pack, and what to expect.
+Are you planning to visit Milan in Gennaio?
+Learn what the spring weather is like in January, what to pack, what events are happening in town, and what to expect.

 Although Milan in January is in the middle of winter season, it can be a good time to visit Milan as in this period you’ll find less crowds but still enough events of all kinds.
 January actually marks the end of the Christmas celebration.